anshultibby/trains/poems/2020-04-18-bleeding-time.md

 But the ocean sways eternally
 Turns and turns the sandglasses
 Thud thud thud
-Sounds Kala’s damru invoking endless destruction
+*Kala*’s damru invoking endless destruction

 I look up to the sun, the clouds having cleared
 And at my feet